devleaks/followthegreens/docs/fmc.md

 Pursuing that spirit, Follow me car is added as a fun addition:

-*After extensive study of ideal number of visible lights ahead, questioning numerous A.I., sources agreed to the same number of lights: It does not matter, as long as you do not use 42 lights.
+*After extensive study of ideal number of visible lights ahead, questioning numerous A.I., sources agreed to the same number of lights:
+It does not matter, as long as you do not use 42 lights.
 42 is already used for answering a far more complex question.
 So we had to come up with a solution in case a pilot requires exactly 42 lights ahead.
 We came with the solution of using a follow me car instead of the green lights.
 So if you require no rabbit (rabbit_length=0) and exactly 42 lights ahead (lights_ahead=42), you will see no green lights in front of you but a follow me car instead.
 We apologise for the inconvenience.*

 *Don’t worry, the car will follow the same route as the greens would show you.
-And it will monitor your speed and invite you to taxi faster if it is far in front of you, and slow down to not being swallowed by your Trent 900+ engine if it is closer to you.
-Just follow it.
+It will monitor the clock and your speed and invite you to taxi faster if it is far in front of you, and slow down to not being swallowed by your brand new Rolls-Royce Trent UltraFan engine if it is closer to you.
+Just follow the car.
 Don’t run over it.*

 Taxi safely